quipucords/yupana/docs/source/openshift.rst

     make oc-up

 That will start a barebones OpenShift cluster that will persist configuration between restarts.
-Once the cluster is running, you can deploy Yupana by running the following:
+Once the cluster is running, you can deploy Yupana and PostgreSQL by running the following:

 .. code-block:: bash

     make oc-create-yupana

-If you'd like to start the cluster and deploy Yupana, run the following:
+If you'd like to start the cluster, deploy Yupana, and deploy PostgreSQL, run the following:

 .. code-block:: bash